UofABioinformaticsHub/Intro-NGS-Sept-2017/notes/variant_calling.md

 ---
 **Note: Additional Filtering**
-Ideally, before we start calling variants, the is a level of duplicate filtering that needs to be carried out to ensure accuracy of variant calling and allele frequencies.
+Ideally, before we start calling variants, there is a level of duplicate filtering that needs to be carried out to ensure accuracy of variant calling and allele frequencies.
 The definition of read duplicates can differ depending on which program you use, but usually it means 'a read in an alignment that has exactly the same start and end position'.
 The `samtools` documentation states "if multiple read pairs have identical external coordinates, only retain the pair with highest mapping quality".
-Which this seems fine for a simple sequencing experiment, this method has drawbacks for large sequencing projects that may use multiple libraries etc. A more robust duplicate removal program such as [MarkDuplicates from Picard Tools](http://broadinstitute.github.io/picard/) is commonly used.
+While this seems fine for a simple sequencing experiment, this method has drawbacks for large sequencing projects that may use multiple libraries etc. A more robust duplicate removal program such as [MarkDuplicates from Picard Tools](http://broadinstitute.github.io/picard/) is commonly used.
 Below is an example of what you usually need to run to filter duplicates

 ```
 # Remove duplicates the samtools way